 Land concessions in Macau are issued by the Macau government and generally have a term of 25 years, which is renewable for further consecutive periods of up to 10 years each until December 19, 2049 in accordance with Macau law.
 The specific terms are determined in the relevant land concession contracts, and there are common formulas generally used to determine the cost of these land concessions.
 On May 10, 2005, we accepted in principle the Macau government's offer of a land concession to MPBL COD Developments consisting of approximately 113,325 square meters (28 acres) of land in Cotai for the site of City of Dreams.
 However, we do not currently have a definitive timetable for finalizing our negotiations with the Macau government and cannot assure you that we will be able to finalize our negotiations with the Macau government and obtain this land concession on terms that are acceptable to us, or at all.
 If we do not obtain a land concession for the City of Dreams site, we would not meet the existing conditions to draw additional sums under the City of Dreams Project Facility and may not be able to complete and operate City of Dreams and we could lose all or a substantial part of our investment in City of Dreams.
-If the land concession when granted contains terms unacceptable to us and we are unable to seek amendments to such land concession, we may not be able to complete and operate City of Dreams as planned and we could lose all or a substantial part of our investments in City of Dreams.
-As of June 30, 2007, we had paid approximately US\$201 million of the project costs, excluding the cost of land, for the City of Dreams project, primarily for construction costs and design and consultation fees.
-The majority of the development and construction costs for hotel and casino projects are typically spent closer to the completion of such projects and we expect that a large portion of our remaining expenditures budgeted for the City of Dreams project, as well as potential additional amounts in excess of the budgeted amounts, will be spent in the months leading up to the expected opening date of City of Dreams.
+If the land concession when granted contains terms unacceptable to us and we are unable to seek amendments to such land concession, we may not be able to complete and operate City of Dreams as planned and we could lose all or a substantial part of Dreams.
+As of June 30, 2007, we had paid approximately US\$201 million of the project costs, excluding the cost of land, for the City of Dreams projects are typically spent closer to the completion of such projects and we expect that a large portion of our remaining expenditures budgeted for the City of Dreams project, as well as potential additional amounts in excess of the budgeted amounts, will be spent in the months leading up to the expected opening date of City of Dreams.
 In addition, our current plans for the City of Dreams project involve obtaining approval from the Macau government for an increase in the developable gross floor area of the City of Dreams site.
 There is no guarantee that we will obtain such approval.